irfanhakim-as/homelab-wiki/topics/ubuntu.md

       ff02::2 ip6-allrouters
     ```

-4. Reboot the VM to apply the changes:
+4. Reboot the system to apply the changes:

     ```sh
     sudo reboot now